EvanKepner/mutatest/CONTRIBUTING.rst

     - All code is hard-wrapped at 100 characters.
     - If you are adding a new development tool instead of a feature, prefix the module name with an underscore.
-    - Do not add new package install requirements without justification.
+    - Provide justification for any new install requirements.
-    - Do not create in-module tests.
-All tests are stored in the :code:`tests/` directory.
+    - All tests are stored in the :code:`tests/` directory.
+    - Accept the edits from the :code:`pre-commit` configuration.

 Style: Test Python code